GuildCrafts/tdd-bookstore/README.md

         ✓ should render books published in 1953 and with a title that includes the string "th" GET /api/authors
         ✓ should render 10 authors
-      GET /api/authors?page=2
-        ✓ should render the next 10 authors

 **Get All The Tests To Pass! :D**